 There’s also a few additional items in there that I’ve not yet decided about.
 They might stay out.
 They might not.
 That’s the joy of doing a capsule my own way.

 Capsules are also pretty tricky in Scotland with our weather.
 Today I was absolutely freezing in the morning but we’ve just finished eating dinner outside.
 The solution to this is of course, layering.

 As a result, I’m still on the look out for a striped sweater and a long sleeve tee.
 I’ve spied a few denim jackets around but I just feel like I’ve got too much denim already.
 My leather jacket doesn’t really seem right for summer either.
-In Edinburgh, it makes sense to opt for a raincoat as a layer though and I definitely have my eye on this.
+In Edinburgh, it makes sense to opt for a raincoat as a layer though!

 My Summer Capsule